I’ve stayed in hundreds of hotels over the years and learned something most travelers miss.

 What a waste.

 This is where you separate yourself from every other reservation.
-I use phrases like “high floor away from elevator if possible” or “newly renovated room preferred.”
+I’ll use phrases like “high floor away from elevator if possible” or “newly renovated room preferred.”
+These specifics work.
+Hotels track them.
+They remember requests that come with detail, not vague wishes, but actual preferences that their staff can act on.

 Notice I’m not demanding anything.
 I’m just making it easy for the front desk to give me something better if they have it.